Dimev/Realistic-Atmosphere-Godot-and-UE4/usage/ue4.md

 - go to asset actions->migrate
 - when migrating, find the content folder of the project you want to export the assets to
 - select this folder and migrate the files, they should now work

+### From the plugin
+@gbeniola created a plugin version of the assets, with a blueprint that adds the two meshes with the materials on them needed to make the atmosphere work
+This plugin can be added to ue, by following the guide here: https://docs.unrealengine.com/4.26/en-US/ProductionPipelines/Plugins/

 ### adding the atmosphere to your scene - material version (atmo_non_post and proportional)
 - drag the atmosphere mesh into the scene